 Tip: Record the date of each call as well as the names and telephone numbers of everyone you speak with.
 If something falls through the cracks, it gives you proof to back up your claims.

 5. Contact the credit bureaus.
 You can also place a fraud/credit alert on your name at the major credit reporting agencies.
 An alert makes it much harder for a thief to open new accounts in your name because businesses must take extra steps to verify your identity.
 A fraud alert lasts 90 days, is free to do, and includes a free credit report.
-You can find contact information for all the credit reporting companies on the FTC website.
+You can find contact information for all the credit reporting companies on the Consumer Financial Protection Bureau’s website.

 Tip: With a credit alert, anyone can still run a credit check on you or open account without your authorization (assuming they have the correct information to provide).
 A credit freeze locks your credit file, preventing anyone from accessing your information—including you—without your authorization (which can take a few days).
 Credit freezes usually cost between $5-10.